irjudson/mqtt-broker-interop-plugin/README.md

 3. **Periodic Publisher**: Automatically publishes metric updates at configurable intervals when clients are subscribed to $SYS topics.

+4. **Dynamic Table Creation**: Automatically creates HarperDB tables for new MQTT topics when clients subscribe or publish.
+Tables are registered with `contentType: 'mqtt'` to enable proper MQTT resource routing.

 ## Supported $SYS Topics

 ### Static Topics (sent once on subscription)